ivzeng/Simplex-LP-Solver/README.md

 In the future, I will improve the program so that it will accept more variations of LP.

+The program would produce the optimal solution, as well as the steps.

 ## input:
 The program can be run with no or one text file as an argument, if no text tile is provided, the program will run with the provided example.